StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 ![alt text](https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/march%202019/Maldoc-VBA-1.PNG)
 ###### Here, we can observe the initiation of the payloads according with the OS in the AutoOpen (Run a macro when Excel or Word document is open).
 ![alt text](https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/march%202019/Maldoc-VBA-2.PNG)
-###### The backdoor consists of a single loop which creates a session for waiting the orders of the C2.
+###### The backdoor consists of a single loop which load the configuration and create a session for waiting the orders of the C2.
+The configuration can be update and the malware can be sleep for a delay given by the C2.
 ![alt text](https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/march%202019/Mal-main.png)
 ![alt text](https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/march%202019/Mal-mainloop.png)
 ###### Many functions for send and get data are derived of a common based code with a specific action as perform at the final.